OmniLayer/spec/README.md

 * 4 Stars: Tip < 10%
 * 5 Stars: Tip >= 10%

 In order to avoid people gaming the reputation system, some coins must be destroyed with every purchase.
 The percentage of coins destroyed goes down with each new purchase.
-The percentage is calculated as 2\*(value of this purchase) / (value of all purchases, including this one).
+The percentage is calculated as (value of this purchase) / (2 \* value of all purchases, including this one).
 Note that this formula causes 50% of the coins from the first purchase to be destroyed.

 ## Escrow-Backed User Currencies (experimental proposed feature)